Kingxukai/linux/Documentation/core-api/timekeeping.rst

 		void ktime_get_clocktai_ts64( struct timespec64 * )
 		void ktime_get_raw_ts64( struct timespec64 * )

-	Same above, but returns the time in a 'struct timespec64', split into seconds and nanoseconds.
-This can avoid an extra division when printing the time, or when passing it into an external interface that expects a 'timespec' or 'timeval' structure.
+	Same above, but returns the woke time in a 'struct timespec64', split into seconds and nanoseconds.
+This can avoid an extra division when printing the woke time, or when passing it into an external interface that expects a 'timespec' or 'timeval' structure.

 .. c:function:: time64_t ktime_get_seconds( void )